dhruvd22/data_generator/README.md

 - `logger` – sets up rich console and file logging
 - `main` – CLI entrypoint

+## Schema relationship phase

+This phase automatically discovers how tables relate to each other.
+It pulls sample rows from every table, analyses column pairs for overlap and correlation and then prompts the LLM using the `schema_relationship_template.txt` prompt.
+The generated question/relationship pairs are written to `generated_datasets/schema_relationship/dataset.jsonl` and can be invoked via `--phase schema_relationship` when running the CLI.

 ## Running tests

 This project ships with a small test suite.
 After installing the runtime